ahmedaltaai/ahmedaltaai/README.md

 <br />

-* NOTE: Most Used Languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github.
+* NOTE: "Most Used Languages" does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github.
 <br />
 <br />
 <img align="center" alt="Ahmed Altaai's GitHub stats board" src="https://github-readme-stats.ahmedaltaai.vercel.app/api/top-langs?username=ahmedaltaai&count_private=true&show_icons=true&layout=compact" />